We're an affiliate

 When your cat is feeling lonely or secluded, it is common for him to find out where you are and immediately call for your attention.
 By doing this, your cat is simply telling you to play with him or just engage him with a few words.

-If your cat has been accustomed to regular training and playing during specific times of the day, you will notice him meowing to you when the time draws nigh.
+If they are used to regular training and playing during specific times of the day, you will notice your cat wandering around meowing when the play time comes.

-Your cat probably knows where the kitchen is, and when a person enters the kitchen area, your cat will meow at them in anticipation of receiving something to chew.
+Your cat probably knows where the kitchen is, and when a person enters the kitchen area, your cat will meow at them in anticipation of his favorite cat food to eat.

 When it reaches the reproductive cycle in cats, it is common for them to meow and yowl all at the same time.
 A female cat will do this to publicize to the male cat that she is ready and a male cat will do the same to seek a mate.